-Back in the mid-eighties, growers/owners Tom and Gretchen realized that the less they sprayed their fruit…the less they had to spray.
-Both halves of this farming team were passionate naturalists and had formal backgrounds in biology and wildlife ecology; they realized at the beginning of their orcharding-life that if they enhanced and respected the farm’s whole ecosystem they might have fewer “problems” to treat.
+Back in the mid-eighties, growers/owners Tom and Gretchen realized that the less chemicals they used in the orchard…the less chemicals they had to use in the orchard.
+Both halves of this farming team were passionate naturalists and had formal backgrounds in biology and wildlife ecology; they realized at the beginning of their orcharding-life that if they enhanced and respected the farm’s whole ecosystem they might have fewer problems to treat.

 Thusly, our focus at Door Creek Orchard has been to improve and maintain the biodiversity of the orchard ecosystem; the more healthy and varied the ecosystem, the more stable it is, and the potential for pest and disease explosions is reduced.
 Concrete examples of this commitment to ecological diversity can be seen clearly at the orchard: our native wetland, pond, prairie restoration, deciduous woods, Kestrel and Mason bee houses, and pollinator blocks, are all purposeful contributions to our philosophy.